alexgdmx/ocp4-vmware-terraform/README.md

 (vmware) alex@:/ocp4-vmware-terraform $ ./create_base64_files
 (vmware) alex@:/ocp4-vmware-terraform $
 ```
 2. Modify the file ``terraform/vars/common.tfvars`` with the information of your vmware server.
-Modify thge file ``terraform/main.tf``with the propper values of your vmware; datacenter, host, network, resource filder, etc.

 3. Change to the terraform folder.
 Unfortunately the terraform provider can't deploy an OVF/OVA template, seems it has a bug.
 We will use [govc](https://github.com/vmware/govmomi/tree/master/govc) to upload the ova file and create the template.
 ```bash
 (vmware) alex@:/ocp4-vmware-terraform $ cd terraform